yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 object that is to be used for this certificate request.
-If the `delegation` attribute in the Order object contains a URL that does not correspond to a configuration available to the requesting NDC, the IdO MUST return an error response with status code 403 (Forbidden) and type `urn:ietf:params:acme:error:unknownDelegation`.
+If the `delegation` attribute in the Order object contains a URL that does not correspond to a configuration available to the requesting NDC, the IdO MUST return an error response with status code 403 (Forbidden), providing a problem document
+{{!RFC7807}} with type `urn:ietf:params:acme:error:unknownDelegation`.

 ### Order Object Transmitted from NDC to IdO and to ACME Server (STAR)
 {: #sec-profile-star-order-journey}